ss1124/peter1-3a-3b/README.md

     - Not responsive to mobile screen sizes.
     - User can switch to register form by clicking on "create account" above form

+schedule
+- Days where all the slots are now passed shouldn't be highlighted.
+- Los Angeles disables today, which shouldn't happen.
+- removed height of form when no date is chosen.
+Make sure it looks good when a date is chosen.